Fyütch: 2015–2018: Country Kendrick, MTV, and New York

 In summer 2017, Fyütch began filming a weekly web series called Fyütchology, blending comedy, parody, and social commentary.
 The series gained national coverage on Episode 12 "Country Kendrick", where Fyütch remakes Kendrick Lamar songs in a country music style.
-The skit went viral and MTV featured it on Total Request Live hosted by DC Young Fly and Rita Ora.
+The skit went viral and MTV featured it on Total Request Live hosted by D.C.
+Young Fly and Rita Ora.
 Mass Appeal (media) covered the success, "nothing is currently quite as thought-provoking as watching the artist in a leather vest and cowboy hat belting out his own honky-tonk rendition of "Humble."

 Fyütch started an organization called Level Up Showcase in 2018 that hosted monthly concerts for aspiring youth artists and musicians.
 He received the Open Call grant from The Shed for emerging artists.
 In 2020, he won the BRIO Award from the Bronx Council on the Arts for outstanding Vocal Music Performance.

-2021–present: Family and children's music
+Since 2021: Family and children's music

 January 18, 2021, Fyütch released "Black Women in History", a song about impactful and powerful Black women throughout American history, like Fannie Lou Hamer, Ida B Wells, and Stacey Abrams.
 The song features Rissi Palmer and Snooknuk, and went to No. 1 on Sirius XM Radio Kids Place Live.
 He released seven singles leading to his debut family music album in July 2021, Family Tree, including the song "Pick It Up" released in April for Earth Day.
 NowThis News, Yahoo!
 News and MSN covered the song, highlighting Fyütch's eco-friendly rap promoting sustainability.

 "Family Reunion" featuring Divinity Roxx also premiered on the All One Tribe album in June 2021 along with twenty-four Black Family music artists known as 1 Tribe Collective.
 The album was nominated for Best Children's Music Album for the 2022 Grammy Awards.

 January 17, 2022 (MLK Day), Fyütch appeared on The Today Show with Craig Melvin on the "Dad's Got This" segment to highlight his album Family Tree and his role as father, artist, and educator.